Sources

 Japan's SELENE orbiter

-June: Japan's MUSES-C (Hayabusa) spacecraft to land in Woomera, Australia, with soil samples of an asteroid.
+June: Japan's MUSES-C (Hayabusa) spacecraft was to land in Woomera, Australia, with soil samples of an asteroid.
 (In 2005, delayed to June 2010)

 Sept.
 27: NASA to launch Dawn spacecraft on a mission to visit two asteroids.
 (Delayed from June 2007)

 Oct.
-24: China launched lunar orbiting spacecraft Chang'e-1 to orbit the Moon for at least 12 months.
+24: China launches lunar orbiting spacecraft Chang'e-1 to orbit the Moon for at least 12 months.
 (Set: February 2004, confirmed in 2005)

 November: The European Rosetta spacecraft conducted second flyby of Earth.